 WISE Gabilan Assistant Professor and Assistant Professor of Aerospace and Mechanical Engineering

-- 2006, Masters, Mechanical Engineering, University of Victoria, Canada
+- 2006, Master's Degree, Mechanical Engineering, University of Victoria

-- 2004, Bachelors, Aerospace Engineering, Florida Institute of Technology
+- 2004, Bachelor's Degree, Aerospace Engineering, Florida Institute of Technology

 Dr Alejandra Uranga is currently an Assistant Professor at the USC Department of Aerospace and Mechanical Engineering.
 Before joining USC in 2016, she was a Postdoctoral Associate (1 years) and then a Research Engineer (4 years) in the Aeronautics and Astronautics Department at MIT.
 She holds a Bachelor of Science in Aerospace Engineering from Florida Tech, a Master of Applied Sciences in Mechanical Engineering from the University of Victoria, BC, Canada, and a PhD degree in Aeronautics and Astronautics from MIT.